KryptonNerd/krypton-scope/README.md

 I don't really know what I'm doing here

-This is an open source microscope
+This is an open source project dedicated to hardware and software for microscopy and imaging